do vets recommend collars or harnesses 1

 Distributes force evenly across the body

 Harnesses ensure that any pulling force exerted by the dog is spread evenly across their body.
-This reduces the strain on specific areas, such as the neck, and helps maintain better overall body alignment.
+This reduces the strain on specific areas, such as the neck, and helps maintain overall body alignment.

-Prevents dogs from slipping out
+It prevents dogs from slipping out

 Great for dogs with respiratory problems